johnedstone/how-to-use-pyvmomi/RESTAPI.md

 * shell_returncode: 0
 * status: Success

-If these two fields are display with 0 and Success, respectively examine these fields:
+If these two fields are not displayed with 0 and Success, respectively examine these fields:

 * stderr